Campaigning for institutional transparency, accountability and justice over four decades

 Liban Ali Family Campaign

 Liban Ali and two friends were attacked and racially abused by a gang of white men and women in Leicester city centre in August 1999.
-Liban had his head “kicked like a football” All those involved were arrested but only one, James Watson, was charged with attempted murder.
-One week before his trial the Crown Prosecution Service agreed a deal with Watson and he pleased guilty to Grievous Bodily Harm and sentenced to four years in prison.
+Liban had his head “kicked like a football”.
+All those involved were arrested but only one, James Watson, was charged with attempted murder.
+One week before his trial the Crown Prosecution Service agreed a deal with Watson and he pleased guilty to Grievous Bodily Harm and was sentenced to four years in prison.
 The judge commended Watson on the remorse shown throughout the proceedings.

-London Nail bombings
+London nail bombings

 2000